talkable/talkable-docs/README.md

   ```
   pip install -r requirements.txt
   ```

+  If you have problems, try adding `-I` flag (`--ignore-installed`) to the `pip install` command.

-If you get the error "unknown locale: UTF-8" when generating the documentation the solution is to define the following environment variables:
+If you get the error "unknown locale: UTF-8" when generating the documentation, the solution is to define the following environment variables:

     export LANG=en_US.UTF-8